Ljoyce757/LLM_XRD_Eval/README.md

 - AIF_Calculation.ipynb: file with process for creating final probabilities to compare LLMs
 - csv_info_to_json.py: used to import all CSV synthesis information into the JSON file with the interpretation information
 - Visualizations folder: used for all jupyter notebooks where graphs or charts were created
-- Visualizations/visualize_ChatLlamaRwp.ipynb: Most of graphs used in the final paper and the most recent file
+- Visualizations/visualize_FinalGraphics_DataAnalysis.ipynb: most of the graphs and data processed for the paper
+- Visualizations/visualize_useful_graphics.ipynb: most of the suplementary or useful graphics and data analysis
 - results_check.ipynb: checks that that LLM response has the correct amount of phases per interpretation
 - llm_prompt_template_(...) : all .txt files of this type are different versions of the txt file inserted into the prompt, _2 is the txt file used by Chat GPT
-- The "Data" folder has all data for each Sample and LLM run, it is organized by prompt iteration, reference the "relevant files in data" doc for currently relevant data